material-components/material-components-web/packages/mdc-animation/README.md

 CSS Class | Description
 --- | ---
-`mdc-animation-deceleration-curve` | Sets the speed curve to deceleration `mdc-animation-standard-curve` | Sets the speed curve to standard, a.k.a quickly accelerate and slowly decelerate `mdc-animation-acceleration-curve` | Sets the speed curve to acceleration `mdc-animation-sharp-curve` | Sets the speed curve to sharp, a.k.a quickly accelerate and decelerate
+`mdc-animation-deceleration-curve` | Sets the `animation-timing-function` to deceleration curve `mdc-animation-standard-curve` | Sets the `animation-timing-function` to standard curve, a.k.a quickly accelerate and slowly decelerate
+`mdc-animation-acceleration-curve` | Sets the `animation-timing-function` to acceleration curve `mdc-animation-sharp-curve` | Sets the `animation-timing-function` to shar curve, a.k.a quickly accelerate and decelerate

 ### Sass Variables and Mixins